threatcode/threat-vm/README.md

 When debugging build failures, it's convenient to be dropped in a shell within the VM where the build takes place.
 This is possible by giving the option `--debug-shell` to debos: `./build.sh [...] -- --debug-shell`.

+## Troubleshooting at runtime

+### ovf not compatible with VMware ESXI

+This is a known issue, refer to <https://gitlab.com/kalilinux/build-scripts/kali-vm/-/issues/25#note_1301070132> for a workaround.